 Future Parks & Reinvestment Projects

-The Parks and Recreation Department strives to provide the city’s growing population with quality parks, open spaces, and facilities, and is committed to having the best park system to complement the livability of the city.
+The Parks and Recreation Department provides the city’s growing population with quality parks, open spaces, and facilities, and is committed to providing a park system to complement the livability of the city.

 A new urban park is on the horizon for the community around Frisco Square.
 A design concept was recently chosen through public input for the 2.8-acre site behind city hall south of Page Street between Jacob and Burlington streets.
 The design concept is multi-functional due to its location near not only apartments and homes, but businesses, the public library and city hall as well.
 Possible amenities include an amphitheater, meandering paths, and electrical outlets and Wi-Fi to keep the urban community connected.
 Proposed landscaping will be inspired by our North Texas Blackland Prairie ecoregion.
 The park is estimated to be complete in early fall of 2021.